 Hours: Monday through Thursday – 11:00am until 3:00am, Friday from 11:00am until 4:00am, Saturday from 5:00pm until 4:00am and Sunday from 5:00pm until 3:00am. www.lafabrique.cz

 M1 Lounge Bar and Club

-Attracting clientele such as Matt Damon, Elijah Wood, Kanye West among others, this is one of the hippest clubs in all of Prague.
-Fresh off of an extensive renovation, M1 offers a dedicated cocktail bar, huge dance floor and one of the most exclusive VIP rooms in the city.
-Located just a few minutes’ walk from Old Town Square, M1 caters largely to an international crowd.
+Attracting clientele such as Matt Damon, Elijah Wood, Kanye West is one of Prague’s hippest clubs.
+Fresh off of an extensive renovation, M1 offers a dedicated cocktail bar, a huge dance floor and one of the most exclusive VIP rooms in the city.
+Located just a few minutes walk from Old Town Square, M1 caters largely to an international crowd.
 Open early and late, this is the perfect place to either start or wrap up your evening.